angrysky56/NeoCoder-neo4j-ai-workflow/README.md

 2. Follow the format of existing templates
 3. Initialize the database to load the template into Neo4j

-## The 'Cypher Snippet Toolkit' tools operate on the graph structure defined below.
-Run these Cyphers to enable these tools if not auto-installed or done by your AI assistant
+## The 'Cypher Snippet Toolkit' tools operate on the graph structure defined below

 Below is a consolidated, **Neo4j 5-series–ready** toolkit you can paste straight into Neo4j Browser, Cypher shell, or any driver.
 It creates a *mini-documentation graph* where every **`(:CypherSnippet)`** node stores a piece of Cypher syntax, an example, and metadata; text and (optionally) vector indexes make the snippets instantly searchable from plain keywords *or* embeddings.